projects

 https://www.imagesteam.org/

 The ImageSTEAM AI and Computer Vision Curriculum project is a National Science Foundation (NSF DRL-1949384) funded program designed to introduce AI and computer vision concepts to middle school students through the development of innovative learning activities in visual and computational media.
 Our focus is encouraging students to pursue interests in STEM and empowering teachers to train the next generation in upcoming AI technologies that will be prominent in the 21st century.
-We are working with both teachers and students to create and distribute our curriulum, including 25+ lessons (see our Curriculum page) and 20+ foundational concepts videos for use in the classroom (see our Videos page).
+We are working with both teachers and students to create and distribute our curriulum, including 60+ lessons and 20+ foundational concepts videos for use in the classroom (see our Videos page).

-ZenDen at the I.D.E.A Museum in Mesa, Arizona (Nov 2019 - ongoing)
+ZenDen at the I.D.E.A Museum in Mesa, Arizona (Nov 2019 - Feb 2024)

 An interactive space which responds with changing meditative sounds in response to movement, actually non-movement, of museum goers in the geodesic dome.
 Each bench adds a different layer of sound, and each layer of sound moves slowly on a unique stochastic path throughout the 10 speakers in the surround sound system, giving a sense of movement and life to the soundscape while encouraging stillness and reflection.